 Irrespective of their age, children NEED undivided attention.
 Just the way human beings need Oxygen to survive.

 Embroiled in our routine and struggles, we sometimes forget to give them undivided attention.
 Our days are planned in such a way, that we are having a schedule that is packed with work.
 When time is a little short in supply, we tend to skip spending time with our kids.

 Our kids are constantly learning numerous things in numerous subjects.
 Also, with numerous subjects and things to learn they are explorers of the best kind!
 Undivided attention gets the best out of these explorers.
-The child also looks for validation that undivided attention from parents provides to them.
 They want the parents to be interested in what they are learning.
 It gives them huge joy when parents are inquisitive about what the kids are absorbing from life.